TomPace101/nanopore_diffusion/notes.md

 The existing profile outputs should be refactored to use this. __TODO__

-_TODO_ refactor solver modules into a package?
-That would group together the various modules in a more logical way.
-But what complications would it cause?
-The package should probably be called "solvers". rxn_rate_funcs would need to go in there as well.

-_FEATURE_ greater modularity in data extraction functions

-Right now, everything is going into solver_general.
-But not all the output functions there are appropriate for that, really.
-This might be a good use case for multiple inheritance.
-Or, maybe even better, have a module of just extraction functions, which are not part of a class.
-Then, in the class definitions, you can just assign them to class members.

-The reason for this is that the extraction functions not only depend on the equation, but also in some cases on the geometry of the problem as well.
-From an inheritance perspective, there are base classes appropriate for an equation, and then derived classes with data extraction methods appropriate to both the equation and the geometry definition (not the parameter values).
-The use of parametric locations could help with this.

-This could be handled by customizations.

 _TODO_ use pathlib.Path for paths
 Or maybe subclass it.